roopansh/jack-ai/README.md

 You have an option of asking anything, literally anything and you will get answers from relevant people in moment's notice.
 Isn't  that a life changing utility tool.

-### Jack.aI is a chat bot made on MyPolly and uses a custom API.

 ![jack](https://github.com/roopansh/jack-ai/blob/master/Capture/jack.gif)